blog categories

 Early spring, March to early May

-IDEAL.
+GENERALLY IDEAL.
 Each season is different, and some years the highest passes and lifts don’t open until almost July due to spring snow conditions.
 Some years, they are completely clear by the end of May.
 It’s hard to know, so book things for mid June or later if possible.
+May is compatible with lower elevations plans, such as Alpe di Suisi or Lago di Braies.

 Best places to stay in the Dolomites